 Before you begin any health or fitness programme, discuss any pre-existing conditions with a medical professional.
 Anything that affects your condition should be addressed.
 Enlist the help of a certified trainer and ask them to base your programme on your physical age and take any limitations into account.
 The “no pain no gain” mentality is outdated and unsafe.

 Let them know about all medications you’re taking.
-Some can cause fatigue, muscles aches, or other issues that could be confused with workout issues.
+Some can cause fatigue, muscles aches, or other issues confused with workout issues.

-Don’t compete with anyone but yourself. or with the memory of your former self.
+Don’t compete with anyone but yourself, or the memory of your former self.
 Set new, age-adjusted goals and compete with yourself only in the here and now.

 Having a great aerobic capacity is fantastic, but every body needs muscle mass to support their joints, stimulate their metabolism and hold a good posture.
 Weight bearing exercise is important, for both men and women.